ghdwlsgur/gossl/README.md

 > Describe the workflow with gossl command arguments.

-### `echo` -> `merge` -> `zip` -> `connect`

-### echo
+### echo ➡️ merge ➡️ zip ➡️ connect

-- Check the type of each certificate file and compare the md5 hash values.
+- `echo`: Check the type of each certificate file and compare the md5 hash values.

-### merge

-- Combine the verified certificate files in the order of leaf, intermediate, and root.
+- `merge`: Combine the verified certificate files in the order of leaf, intermediate, and root.

-### zip

-- Compress the merged certificate file and rsa private key into a zip file.
+- `zip`: Compress the merged certificate file and rsa private key into a zip file.

-### connect

-- You get a response from the target domain by proxying it to the a record address of the domain you are using the https protocol.
+- `connect`: You get a response from the target domain by proxying it to the a record address of the domain you are using the https protocol.

 # How to use